devbasil/yugabytedbrust/README.md

 ```

-> TIP 3: Depending on the Rust web framework of your choice interacting with the yugabyte's YCQL API is as simple as calling the following functions and then passing the appropriate parameters. example
+> TIP 3: Depending on the Rust web framework of your choice, interacting with the yugabyte's YCQL API is as simple as calling the following functions and then passing the appropriate parameters.

+*see a full working example of this by cloning the project* **git clone https://github.com/devbasil/yugabytedbrust.git**

 > create_new_user_profile_query() inside your controller function eg http://127.0.0.1:4055/api_v1/create